adobe-apiplatform/user-sync.py/docs/success-guide/setup_config_files.md

 If you want to drive account creation and removal through User Sync, and want to manually create a few accounts then you may need this feature to keep User Sync from deleting your manually created accounts.

 &#9744; If you need to use this feature, add the lines such as below to the config file at the top level.
 There may be commented out lines for these items already in your config file.
 You can create user groups and add users to that user group on the Adobe Admin Console, and then list that user group as excluded from User Sync processing to protect that set of users.
-You can list specific users and a pattern that matches specific user names to protect those users.
-You can protect users based on their id type as well.
-For example, often User Sync is used only to manage federated or enterprise user types and you can exclude Adobe Id type users from management by User Sync.
+You can list specific users and/or a pattern that matches specific user names to protect those users.
+You can protect users based on their identity type as well.
+For example, often User Sync is used only to manage federatedID or enterpriseID user types and you can exclude adobeID type users from management by User Sync.
 You only need to include configuration items for exclusions that you wish to use.

 	dashboard_user_exclusions:
         exclude_groups: